neuralminds/Social-Distance-Algorithm/README.md

 ```
 Eq 2: D' = (H x F) / P
 ```
-Now that we know the depth of the person from camera, we can move on to calculate the distance between two people in a video.
+Now that we know the depth of the person from camera, we cmove on to calculate the distance between two people in a video.
 There can be n number of people detected in a video.
 So the Euclidean distance is calculated between the mid-point of the bounding boxes of all the people detected.
 By doing this, we have got our x and y values.
-These pixcel values are converted into centimetres using Eq 2.
+These pixel values are converted into centimetres using Eq 2.

 We have the x, y and z (distance of the person from camera) coordinates for every person in cms.
 The Euclidean distance between every person detected is calculated using the (x, y, z) cordinates.
 If the distance between two people is less than 2 metres or 200 centimetres, a red bounding box is displayed around them indicating that they are not maintaining social distance.
-The object's distance from camera was converted to feet for visualization purpose.